This page in brief

-As the age of the universe moved beyond seconds to minutes, and it grew in size to about 1015 kilometres across, nuclear fusion formed the first of the nuclei we know about today – Hydrogen and Helium – in proportions that proved necessary for the universe as we know it to form.
+As the age of the universe moved beyond seconds to minutes, it grew in size to about 1015 kilometres across.
+Nuclear fusion formed the first of the nuclei we know about today – Hydrogen and Helium – in proportions that proved necessary for the universe as we know it to form.
 The universe was still incredibly hot.

 Atoms, stars, supernova and planets

-After several hundred thousand years, conditions had stabilised enough for the first atoms to form; after several hundred million years, the first stars, and later the first galaxies, began to form by gravitational attraction.
-Supernova stars created many of the heavier elements out of the lighter elements, and then exploded them out into space, making them available for planets which later formed, thus allowing the complexity of chemistry on earth necessary for life.
+After several hundred thousand years, conditions had stabilised enough for the first atoms to form.
+After several hundred million years, the first stars, and later the first galaxies, began to form by gravitational attraction.
+Supernova stars created many of the heavier elements out of the lighter elements, and then exploded them out into space.
+This made them available for planets which later formed, thus allowing the complexity of chemistry on earth necessary for life.

 What caused the big bang?